irisbaron/loopback-demo-zos/README.md

 **Node.js**

 Node.js is the server-side JavaScript platform.
 If you do not have Node.js installed, you can find the installer for your platform at [Node.js](https://nodejs.org/en/).
 For z/OS see [IBM SDK for Node.js on z/OS](https://www.ibm.com/us-en/marketplace/sdk-nodejs-compiler-zos).
 Please note, you can get a free trial version of Node.js on z/OS for testing at [free 90-day trial (SMP/E format)](https://www.ibm.com/us-en/marketplace/sdk-nodejs-compiler-zos/purchase) with installations instructions [here](https://www.ibm.com/support/knowledgecenter/SSTRRS_6.0.0/com.ibm.nodejs.zos.v6.doc/install.htm) or at [Node.js SDK on z/OS trial (pax format)](https://developer.ibm.com/node/sdk/ztp/) (downloads and instructions).
+Please follow the installation instructions provided, in particular for the pax format trial version.

 Verify installation with: